The Cyan Language: More Examples of Exception Handling

 \section{More Examples of Exception Handling}

-One can design a {\tt MyFile} prototype in which the error treatment would be passed as parameter: \begin{cyan} object MyFile public fun new: (:filename String) [ ... ] public fun catch: (:catchObject CatchFileException) do: (:b Block<String><Void>) [ [ open; // readAsString read the whole file and put it in a String, // which is returned b eval: readAsString; close; ] catch: catchObject ] end \end{cyan}
+One can design a {\tt MyFile} prototype in which the error treatment would be passed as parameter: \begin{cyan} object MyFile func new: (String filename) { ... } func catch: (ExceptionCatchFile catchObject) do: (Function<String, Nil> b) { { open; // readAsString read the whole file and put it in a String, // which is returned b eval: readAsString; close; } catch: catchObject } end \end{cyan}

-Context object {\tt Throw} implements {\tt UBlock} and has an eval method that throws the exception that is the parameter of the context object. \begin{cyan} object Throw(:e CyException) implements UBlock public fun eval [ throw: e ] end \end{cyan} It makes it easy to throw some exceptions: \begin{cyan} [ line = In readLine;
+Context object {\tt Throw} of package {\tt cyan.lang} has an {\tt init:} method that throws the exception that is its parameter. \begin{cyan} object Throw func init: CyException e { throw: e } end \end{cyan} It makes it easy to throw some exceptions: \begin{cyan} { line = In readLine;